-- The trading app itself: of course, we took into consideration the functionalities and usability of the platform, as well as its specific features.
+- The trading app itself: we took into consideration the functionalities and usability of the platform, as well as its specific features;

 - Security: all platforms in the list are regulated not only in Singapore but also by top-tier authorities from other jurisdictions.